mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

 ## Summary

-Propose a new `ConnectionManager` component which handles all connectivity related checks once during VPN activation (`Controller::StateConnecting`) and then periodically once the VPN is already activated (`Controller::StateOn`); the controller will continue to exist as is, communicating with the frontend as the backend goes through various states such as `connecting` and `confirming` to reflect those to the user.
+The existing `ConnectionManager` component will handle all connectivity related checks once during VPN activation (`Controller::StateConnecting`) and then periodically once the VPN is already activated (`Controller::StateOn`); the controller will be the entity which manages the controller states that the client goes through such as `connecting` and `confirming` as we activate and deactivate the VPN to reflect those to the user what is happening behind the scene.

 ## Motivation

-At present, the handling of VPN connectivity lacks standardization and consistency.
+At present, the handling of VPN connectivity lacks consistency for users.
 There are instances when the VPN goes into No Signal due to a variety of connectivity-related issues, such as the network connection failing or the server location becoming unavailable.
 In these situations, users are often left without a clear explanation of what went wrong or guidance on how to troubleshoot and resolve the issue.
 They may encounter a background error message or lose signal without further information.

 The objective with the Connection Manager is to address these issues by running probes on all potential causes and presenting the user with an appropriate modal detailing the root cause of their problem.
 This approach aims to enhance the user's understanding of the issue and provide them with actionable steps to rectify it.

 To avoid further complicating the already complex logic of the controller, this document proposes encapsulating this new functionality within the Connection Manager.
-This object will interact with both the controller and connection health, serving as a dedicated entity for managing and improving VPN connectivity.
-This approach ensures a more streamlined and efficient handling of VPN connectivity issues, ultimately enhancing the user experience.
+This object will interact with both the controller and connection health, serving as a dedicated entity for identifying connection problems and correctly communicating status changes to the UI, ultimately enhancing the user experience.

+This proposal describes Connection Manager behavior during activation.
+Subsequent proposal(s) will address the behavior of the Connection Manager during the lifespan of a connection.

 ## Proposed Solution